 Strengthening Productivity and Resilience of Agropastoral family Farms Project

-The Strengthening Productivity and Resilience of Agropastoral Family Farms Project (known as RePER) supports the Government’s National Development Plan towards the modernization of the agriculture sector, the diversification of the country's economy and the improvement of quality of life.
-Agricultural potential can be tapped by improvements in productivity that support food security, nutrition and resilience, while also fostering the development of emerging agropastoral value chains.
+The Strengthening Productivity and Resilience of Agropastoral Family Farms Project (known as RePER) supports the Government of Chad’s National Development Plan in its efforts to modernize the agricultural sector, diversify the country's economy and improve the quality of life.
+It seeks to tap into the country's agricultural potential by promoting improvements in productivity that support food security, nutrition and resilience, while also fostering the development of emerging agropastoral value chains.

-RePER will be implemented in Chad's Sahel region, mainly in the Guéra, Batha, Hadjer Lamis, Chari Baguirmi and Salamat regions.
-It will complement the activities of the ongoing Project to Improve the Resilience of Agricultural Systems in Chad, and extend activities to four new administrative areas.
+RePER will be implemented in Chad's Sahel region, mainly in the Batha, Chari Baguirmi, Guéra, Hadjer Lamis, and Salamat regions.
+It will complement the activities of the ongoing Project to Improve the Resilience of Agricultural Systems in Chad as well as extend activities to four new administrative areas.
 It is estimated that 146,000 households will benefit from RePER.

 13 September 2018